smiths/swhs/Program/CCode/README.md

 - If building from source files, follow the instructions in the INSTALL file included in the download

 The SWHS software is run using make.
+The "Makefiles" directory contains the makefile that was edited to work with Mac OS X, which can be used by swapping it with the makefile in this directory.
+The makefile in this directory is better suited for a Windows environement, but may still need some modification to work properly.
 In order to ensure that the makefile will work, one of the following must be done:

 Option 1: